|Academic Year of Entry||2023/24|

 |Tuition Fee||Click here for more information|

-The BBA Management Programme aims to equip students with the abilities and tools to successfully manage the people within an organisation and manage the organisation itself, in both local and international environments.
-Students of this programme will acquire the knowledge to meet management challenges including decision making, leading and motivating people, leading organisational change and strategising and managing internationally.
+The BBA Management Programme aims to equip students with the abilities and skills to successfully manage people and teams within an organisation and manage the organisation itself, in both local and international environments.
+Students of this programme will acquire the knowledge to meet management challenges including decision making, leading and motivating people, leading organisational change and strategising and implementing business decisions locally and internationally.
 The major offers a choice of two distinctive streams: Human Resources Management (HRM) and Strategy and International Management (SIM).

-HRM Stream: The HRM stream is designed for students who wish to pursue a career as an in-house specialist or outside consultants in the human resource management area.
+HRM Stream: The HRM stream is designed for students who wish to pursue a career as an in-house specialist or an outside consultant in the human resource management area.